HID-GS/tools-linode-cli/README.md

 On the first time you run this command, it will ask you to [create a token](https://cloud.linode.com/profile/tokens).
 Create your token and paste it on the command line.
 You will only have to do this once.

+After installation, you can update the container and the *linode-cli* to the latest version with:

+    linode-cli update